Murder of Carol Jenkins

-Carol Jenkins was an African-American woman who was murdered on September 16, 1968, by two white men in a sundown town in Indiana.
-Her murder remained unsolved for over thirty years until a tip led investigators to one of her alleged killers in the early 2000s.
-Her alleged killer, Kenneth Clay Richmond, who was affiliated with the Ku Klux Klan, was declared incompetent to stand trial and died of bladder cancer in 2002.
-His accomplice was never identified.
+Carol Jenkins (October 19, 1947 - September 16, 1968) was an African-American woman who was murdered on September 16, 1968, by two white men in Martinsville, Indiana, a sundown town.
+Her murder remained unsolved for over thirty years until a tip led investigators to one of her murderers in the early 2000s.
+One of her murderers, Kenneth Clay Richmond, who was affiliated with the Ku Klux Klan, was declared incompetent to stand trial in 2002 and died two weeks later of bladder cancer.
+The second perpetrator has never been identified.

 Early life

 Carol Jenkins was born to Elizabeth Jenkins in Franklin, Indiana in 1947.
 Her mother divorced her father when Carol was still an infant.
-Elizabeth would later marry Paul Davis, a local factory worker in nearby Rushville.
+Elizabeth later married Paul Davis, a local factory worker in nearby Rushville.

-Paul raised Carol as his own, while he and Elizabeth would go on to have five more children, all of whom looked up to Carol as their big sister.
+Paul raised Carol as his own while he and Elizabeth went on to have five more children, all of whom looked up to Carol as their big sister.

 As a teenager, Carol wanted to move to Chicago and become a model.
 In 1965, shortly after graduating from Rushville High School, she got a job at the plant of the Philco Division of the Ford Motor Company.
 Carol worked there until a union strike temporarily shut the plant down.
-Looking to supplement her income, she took a job as a door-to-door saleswoman for Collier's, selling encyclopedias.
+Looking to supplement her income, she took a job as a door-to-door saleswoman selling encyclopedias for Collier's.